volodymyrdubrovskyi/MDS1-team5-personal_assistant/README.md

     python main.py
     ```
 2. Follow the on-screen prompts to use the application.

+## Command Line Interface
+This application utilizes the prompt_toolkit library to provide a command line interface for interacting with the program.
+The prompt_toolkit package provides features such as auto-completion and history tracking.

+To use the command line interface effectively, you can take advantage of the following features:

+Auto-Completion: As you type commands, the application will provide auto-completion suggestions for available commands.
+For example, if you start typing "ad" and press the Tab key, the application will suggest commands like "add," "add-phone," and more.

+History Tracking: Your command history is tracked, so you can use the up and down arrow keys to navigate through your previous commands.

 ## Commands
 The application supports the following commands: